merlinmann/taskpaper-config/README.md

 ### 📂 Config Files

-One is a Style Sheet, while the others provide "Set It and Forget It" defaults that I like to have available in every TaskPaper document.
+One is a Style Sheet (**`style.less`**), while the others provide "Set It and Forget It" defaults that I like to have available in every TaskPaper document.
 Any and all can be edited to suit your needs.

 * **`searches.taskpaper`** is the equivalent of "Saved Searches" or, if you like "Smart Tasklists."
 Not dissimilar to a _very_ simple version of what OmniFocus calls a _perspective_.
 * **`tags.taskpaper`** ensures that all my favorite "tags" (think: <abbr title="Getting Things Done">GTD</abbr> contexts) should be available and autofillable in all my TaskPaper documents.